Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts: Acknowledgements

 \section{Acknowledgements}

 We acknowledge stimulating conversations with Sergio de la Barrera.
-BMH and QC acknowledge support from the Department of Energy under the Early Career award program (DE-SC0018115) for device fabrication, measurement, and preparation of the manuscript.
-CRD, EJT, AB, and IK were supported by the Columbia MRSEC on Precision-Assembled Quantum Materials (PAQM) - DMR-2011738 - for device fabrication, tunneling spectroscopy, and preparation of the manuscript.
+B.M.H. and Q.C. acknowledge support from the Department of Energy under the Early Career award program (DE-SC0018115) for device measurement, data analysis, and preparation of the manuscript.
+Q.C. was supported by the Office of Naval Research (N-000142112443) for device fabrication.
+C.R.D., E.J.T., A.B., and I.K. were supported by the Columbia MRSEC on Precision-Assembled Quantum Materials (PAQM) - DMR-2011738 - for device fabrication, tunneling spectroscopy, and preparation of the manuscript.

 \onecolumngrid

 \thesection{S\arabic{section}} \thesubsection{S\thesection.\arabic{subsection}} {\textbf{S\arabic{figure}}} {S\arabic{equation}}